manguocesar/Klaay-Frontend-developer-take-home-test/README.md

 The goal is to have a friendly UX and UI experience when creating new conversations and writing and reading messages.

 We will review your code collaboratively during the technical interview.
+Please send us your code and instructions on running it at least the day before your interview.

 ## Requirements